Inspection Bungalow: Production and release

-The series was written by Suneesh Varanaad and directed by Saiju S.S.
-The trailer was officially released by Malayalam actor Dileep on November 4, 2025.
-It premiered on the streaming platform ZEE5 on November 14, 2025.
+The series was written by Suneesh Varanaad and directed by Saiju S. S. The trailer was officially released by Malayalam actor Dileep on 4 November 2025.
+It premiered on the streaming platform ZEE5 on 14 November 2025.

 Reception

 Inspection Bungalow received mixed to negative reviews from critics.

 India Today noted that the series as “Flashes of fun in an uneven horror-comedy".

 Cinema Express was more critical, stating that the series “misses the horror-comedy memo.”

-Filmfare wrote "A Quirky Horror Comedy That Fumbles Its Final Stretch".
+Filmfare wrote "A quirky horror comedy that fumbles its final stretch".

 Pinkvilla commented that "Shabareesh Varma’s horror comedy had the ideas, but not the delivery".